 - No on-line, correspondence, or distance-learning courses will be transferred for Tufts credit, with the exception of online courses taken in Spring 2020, Summer 2020, Fall 2020, Spring 2021, and Summer 2021 only.
 No internships will be transferred for Tufts credit.
 No performance courses in dance or music will be transferred for Tufts credit.

 - Transfer credit toward the Tufts degree from a study abroad program or foreign university will be accepted only from students in good academic and disciplinary standing at the time of the enrollment in the foreign program.

 - Transfer of Credit Representatives determine the acceptability of the course content; the Registrar's office determines the amount of credit the student will receive for the course.

 - You must attempt at least 12 credits during a fall or spring semester away to count a semester away as one of the eight semesters of full-time study needed for graduation.

 - Any course completed at another institution prior to you completing your High School Degree requires additional documentation.
-The institution where you completed the course will need to complete the Prior Institution Verification Form: Transfer of Credit Request and return it to us, and a representative from your High School, typically your guidance counselor, will need to complete a separate Prior Institution Verification Form: Request for Transfer Credit and return it to us.
-Please note we must receive the originals of these forms, so electronic submissions cannot be accepted.
+The institution where you completed the course will need to complete the Prior Institution Verification Form: Transfer of Credit Request and return it to us, and a representative from your High School, typically your guidance counselor, will need to complete a separate Prior Institution Verification Form: Request for Transfer Credit.

 Important Note about MOOCs and Other Non-Traditional Online Courses